A year after its dramatic base rate cut, the Bank of England has today (18 March) announced it’s maintaining the base rate at 0.1%.

 A higher base rate usually means that savings interest grows faster, but mortgages and loans become more expensive.

-The table below has the base rate and the average standard variable mortgage rate since October 2016, for comparison.
+The chart below has the base rate and the average standard variable mortgage rate since October 2016, for comparison.

 The Bank of England changes the rate to help keep inflation at around 2%, which is considered a sustainable level, raising and lowering it in line with current events.
-It kept the rate the same for years after the 2008 crash, but Brexit – and now coronavirus – have forced the Bank to make quick and dramatic changes.
+It kept the rate the same for years after the 2008 crash, but Brexit – and now the pandemic – have forced the Bank of England to make quick and dramatic changes.

 - Find out more: Bank of England base rate and your mortgage

 This article was originally published on 17 September 2020 when the Bank of England announced it was holding the base rate at 0.1% until the next MPC meeting.
-It was last updated on 8 February 2021 after the Bank of England announced again that it would hold the rate.
-Additional reporting by Danielle Richardson.
+It was last updated on 18 March 2021 after the Bank of England announced it was holding the base rate at 0.1%.
+Additional reporting by Stephen Maunder and Danielle Richardson.